mirage-sql/mirage-scala/README.md

 ## Introduction

-mirage-scala is Scala wrapper for [Mirage](https://github.com/takezoe/mirage).
+Mirage-scala is Scala wrapper for [Mirage SQL](https://github.com/mirage-sql/mirage/).

-It provides the dynamic SQL template language called [2waySQL](http://amateras.sourceforge.jp/site/mirage/2waysql.html).
-Directives is embedded as SQL comment, so the 2WaySQL template is also executable as raw SQL.
-It makes testability of SQL.
+It provides the dynamic SQL template language called [2waySQL](https://github.com/mirage-sql/mirage/wiki/2WaySQL).
+Directives are embedded as SQL comments, so the 2WaySQL template is also executable as raw SQL.
+It makes SQL dynamic and testable.

-To use mirage-scala with sbt based project, please add following dependency into your `build.sbt`.
+To use mirage-scala with an sbt based project, add following dependency to your `build.sbt`.

 ```scala
 libraryDependencies += "jp.sf.amateras.mirage" %% "mirage-scala" % "0.2.0"